The worldwide blog hop tour, that introduces you to creative people from all corners of the globe.

 You can visit each host below and read about a featured creative person on each continent!
 All interviews are posted simultaneously around the world, resulting in one big crafting party.
 And then, add your blog to the Blog Hop party below.
 You could be featured in the next Around the World Interview!
 Fame.
 Notoriety.
 Pure Awesomeness!
 It’s all in the touch of a keyboard button…

-Our Guest this week is from Spokane, Washington, USA!
+Our Guest Star this week is from Philadelphia, Pennsylvania, USA

-Suzy: When did you start blogging, and where would you like your blogging to take you?
+Suzy: When and why did you start blogging, and where would you like your blogging to lead?

 Suzy: Can you tell us a few things that most folks don’t know about you?